100% Recommendation Rate • Free Shipping from €119 • All Prices Incl. VAT

 Magnesium during pregnancy and breastfeeding

-Sport and regeneration
+Sport and recovery

-Magnesium in food
+Magnesium in foods

-When a magnesium deficiency threatens
+When a magnesium deficiency is imminent

 How to recognize magnesium deficiency

-Dietary supplements in comparison
+Dietary supplements compared

 Risks of overdose